Helping Hands, a Children’s Sermon based on the Parable of the Good Samaritan (Luke 10:25-37)

 1. Using the images of the characters, children can create their own story puppets and retell the Parable of the Good Samaritan.

-2. Let the children choose their own five ways in which they can use their helping hands.
-Colour and cut out the image of the hand, children can write down their five choices.
-This reminder can then be stuck on the fridge, placed in their bible or daily diary as a helpful reminder.
+2. Let the children choose five ways to use their helping hands.
+Colour and cut out the hand image, and children can write down their five choices.
+This reminder can then be stuck on the fridge or placed in their Bible or daily diary as a helpful reminder.

 Prayer